Skip to main content

 Disclaimer

-This playbook was developed by the General Services Administration Office of Government-wide Policy with input from federal IT practitioners.
-This document shouldn’t be interpreted as official policy or mandated action, and doesn’t provide authoritative definitions for IT terms.
-Instead, this playbook supplements existing federal IT policies and builds upon the Office of Management and Budget (OMB) Memorandum 19-17 (M-19-17), Enabling Mission Delivery through Improved Identity, Credential, and Access Management and existing federal identity guidance and playbooks.
+The General Services Administration Office of Government-wide Policy developed this playbook with input from federal IT practitioners.
+This document should not be interpreted as official policy or mandated action, and it does not provide authoritative definitions for IT terms.
+Instead, this playbook supplements existing federal IT policies and builds on OMB Memorandum M-19-172, Enabling Mission Delivery Through Improved Identity, Credential, and Access Management and existing federal identity guidance and playbooks.
 Subject areas with intersecting scope, such as the ethical use and development of digital workers, are considered only to the extent that they relate to digital identity management and credentialing for digital workers.
-Specific security control implementations are out of scope of this playbook, as are any elements of data protection requirements and the suitability process for a digital worker sponsor and custodian.
+Specific security control implementations are outside the scope of this playbook, as are any elements of data protection requirements and the suitability process for a digital worker sponsor and custodian.

-A Three-Step Process for Digital Worker Identity Management
+A Four-Step Process for Digital Worker Identity Management

-The three-step process outlined below is a structured, iterative approach with discrete actions to create a digital worker identity management process.
-CIO and CISO offices are the intended audience for this guide.
-Use this guide to write, update, or enhance existing enterprise identity management policies.
-Agencies are encouraged to tailor these steps to meet organizational structures, unique requirements, and mission needs.
+The four-step process depicted in Figure 1 is a structured, iterative approach with discrete actions to create a digital worker identity management process.
+CIO and CISO offices, the intended audience of this playbook, should use its contents to write, update, or enhance existing enterprise identity management policies.
+Agencies are encouraged to tailor these steps to meet their organizational structures, unique requirements, and mission needs.

-Figure 1.
-A Three-Step Process for Digital Worker Identity Management
+Figure 1: A Four-Step Process for Digital Worker Identity Management

-• Score risk using the Digital Worker Impact Assessment; and
+• Score risk using the Digital Worker Impact Assessment.

 • Identify a digital worker adverse impact level.3